ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

                 --timestep TEXT  Time step for which Neper input files will be generated.
                 --help           Show this message and exit.

 .. note:: Bash auto-completion option is avaiable for Kanapy's CLI commands.
+Run: :bash:`kanapy autocomplete` to set it up

 Detailed tutorial